PoisonAlien/maftools/README.md

 ![image6](https://github.com/PoisonAlien/PoisonAlien.github.io/blob/master/images/image6)

 ####Tumor Heterogenity
 Tumors are generally heterogenous i.e, consist of multiple clones.
 This heterogenity can be inferred by clustering variant allele frequencies.
 We will manually mention vaf column.
 Requires [mclust](https://cran.r-project.org/web/packages/mclust/index.html) package.
-Although mlcust performs fairly well, there are other tools like [SciClone](https://github.com/genome/sciclone) which does better job at clustering and density estimation<sup>5</sup>.
+Although this tool performs fairly well, there are other tools like [SciClone](https://github.com/genome/sciclone) which does better job at clustering and density estimation<sup>5</sup>.

 ```{r, echo = TRUE, fig.align='center', fig.height=5, fig.width=7}
 #We will run this for sample TCGA.AB.2972